 We give all of these reasons two thumbs down.
 Shaving does not change your hair follicles or hair growth.

 OK, the first important fact here is that your head hair and beard hair are not the same.
 (Beard hair is stimulated by hormones, just like body hair.
 Scalp hair is not.)
 They have different needs and should have different hygiene routines.
 Check out our blog Can You Use Regular Shampoo on Your Beard? for some great info on this.

-Wash your beard no more than two to three times a week using only a quality beard conditioning shampoo.
+Wash your beard no more than two to three times a week using only a quality beard wash.
 Despite any claims in commercials, you can wash your scalp hair daily and it won’t lose all its natural oils.
 But if you wash your beard too frequently, it can dry your face out making it flaky and itchy.
 That’s because your facial skin and beard rely on the sebum oil produced in the facial hair follicles.
 So do not use regular shampoo on your face.

 Now, you may think two or three times a week isn’t enough because you’ve read some clickbait story about beards containing more bacteria than a toilet seat.
-Here’s the real poop: it’s not true.
+Here’s the real scoop: it’s not true.
 Incomplete facts got taken out of context.
 Bacteria live almost everywhere and not all of them are bad.
 In fact, there are millions inside your body right now.
 Proper studies found that there are just as many bacteria on a clean-shaven face as in a beard.

 Let’s be blunt: beard itch sucks.
 It’s also preventable.
-Regularly applying a nourishing beard oil or beard moisturizer will keep hairs from becoming brittle, dry, and irritatingly itchy.
+Regularly applying a nourishing beard oil and/or beard moisturizer will keep hairs from becoming brittle, dry, and irritatingly itchy.
 The oil also hydrates the skin beneath the beard to ward off flaky, unsightly beardruff.

 On top of that, a beard oil will civilize any unsightly frizz in your beard hairs.